-95%-100% 90%-94.9% 80%-89.9% Tier 1 50%-79.9% Tier 2 0%-49.9% Tier 3 No attendance concerns.
-Meeting the Department of Education attendance target (95% or above).
+95%-100% 90%-94.9% 80%-89.9% 50%-79.9% 0%-49.9% No attendance concerns.
+Department of Education attendance target.
 At risk of becoming an attendance concern.
 Classroom teachers encourage students to aim for at least 95% attendance.
 Attendance Concern Monitored by classroom teachers.
 Phone calls home and contact with families where necessary, to support an improvement in attendance.
 Attendance Concern Monitored closely by school attendance team.
-Personalised letters outlining current attendance percentages mailed to families.
-Families contacted by Assistant Principals and/or HSLO and Principal where necessary.
-School-based Learning & Support Team (LST) attendance meetings scheduled as required.
-Attendance Concern Monitored closely by school attendance team.
-LST attendance meeting scheduled, potential HSLP application and CWU reports as required.
+Families contacted by Assistant Principals and/or Principal where necessary.
+Attendance Concern Learning & Support Team (LST) referral, face to face LST meeting with family and possible HSLO referral.
 Families contacted by Assistant Principals and/or Principal.